Friday, 3 April 2026

 Standard Treatment Protocol

-• Maximal Safe Resection (Surgery): The neurosurgeon removes as much of the visible tumor as possible without damaging areas of the brain that control speech, motor function, or vision.
+• Maximal Safe Resection: Surgeons remove as much of the visible tumor as possible without damaging "eloquent" areas of the brain responsible for speech or movement.

-• Tumor Treating Fields (Optune): A wearable, non-invasive device that delivers alternating electrical fields to the brain, disrupting the cancer cells' ability to divide and multiply.
+• Tumor Treating Fields (Optune): A wearable device that uses low-intensity electrical fields to physically disrupt the division of cancer cells.

 Disclaimer: This content is for informational purposes only and does not constitute medical advice.
 No doctor-patient relationship is established.
 Always consult a qualified healthcare professional.